 If you are interested in hiking there is a trail that connects each town and the trails are clearly marked and the views are supposed to be incredible.
 I suggest taking a train to the last town, Monterosso, and hike to the first town, Riomaggiore, with stops along the way to explore the other 3 towns.

-In Manarola I found the trail for hiking and it’s located toward the back of the town, so when you leave the tunnel from the train station go right and wander around and it’s located between 2 houses, there should be a sign.
+In Manarola I found the trail for hiking and it’s located toward the back of the town, so when you leave the tunnel from the train station go right and wander around and it’s located between 2 houses, there will be a sign that says Cinque Terre hike.
 If you hike up you get really pretty aerial views and there’s also a cemetery up there you can check out.

-Riomaggiore was also very pretty and a colorful town but it was a lot smaller than Manarola and less to do so you won’t need as much time here.
-There’s places here to rent boats and kayaks for a couple hours.
+Riomaggiore was also very pretty and a colorful town but it is a lot smaller than Manarola and there’s less to do so you won’t need as much time.
+There’s places here to rent boats and kayaks for a couple hours right by the dock.
 This town is quite hilly and there’s lots of pretty spots to stop and take photos.
 If you venture out of the busy area which is where the first picture is taken below you will find lots of peaceful places to sit and relax.

 Tip: There’s a pretty view point if you round the corner of the red building in the photo above and head up the stair cases.
 You will find a cliff side that you can walk out on and take photos of the town and have great views of the ocean!